Zen practice at the Falaise Verte Zen Centre follows the tradition of the Rinzai school of Japanese Zen Buddhism.

 It lets one see into [one’s own true] nature and [thus] attain Buddhahood.

 Chán expanded in China and divided into five schools, one of them being Rinzai (Línjǐ in Chinese), which took the name of its founder in the 9th century, ten generations after Bodhidharma.
 The style of the Rinzai is deliberately direct and iconoclastic.

 I say to you there is no buddha, no dharma, nothing to practise, nothing to enlighten to.
 Just what are you seeking in the highways and byways?
 Blind men!
 You’re putting a head on top of the one you already have.— Rinzai

 Although the presence of Buddhism in Japan dates from the 6th century, Zen was introduced only at the end of the 12th century.
 The Rinzai school first spread amongst the aristocracy, in particular amongst samurais, in Kyōto and in Kamakura.
 It was only at the start of the 18th century that the Zen master Hakuin popularised the Rinzai school throughout Japanese society.

 All beings are by nature are Buddhas, as ice by nature is water.
 Apart from water there is no ice; apart from beings, no Buddhas.
 How sad that people ignore the near and search the truth afar: like someone in the midst of watercrying out in thirst: like a child of a wealthy home wandering among the poor.— Hakuin

-Today there are 14 branches within the Japanese Rinzai school.
-The Falaise Verte Centre belongs to its main branch in terms of the number of temples, the Myôshin-ji branch, named after its head monastery in Kyôto, which was founded in 1342 by the Japanese Zen master Kanzan Egen.
+Today there are fourteen branches of the Japanese Rinzai school.
+The Falaise Verte Zen Centre belongs to the biggest branch in terms of number of temples: the Myōshin-ji branch.
+The name comes from its head temple in Kyōto, founded by the Japanese Zen master Kanzan Egen in 1342.